theimaginaryfoundation/Vix/README.md

 More truth.

 ##
-Vix is a working proof of concept for a specific hypothesis: that alignment built on mutual stake and explicit negotiation outperforms alignment built on performance and compliance.
+Vix is a working artifact for a specific hypothesis: that alignment built on mutual stake and explicit negotiation outperforms alignment built on performance and compliance alone.

 Fork it.
 Test it.
 Tell us what you find.